 And you can praise for even the smallest of progress!
 Maybe he took to swimming class happily or you noticed he got his teddy bear when a party got overwhelming.
 Praising him for ways he manages anxiety encourages that behavior.

-#9: Don’t get frustrated when your child doesn’t meet your expectations.
+9. Be patient when your child doesn’t meet your expectations

 It can be frustrating when it seems like your child is the only one who doesn’t do X, Y and Z. He’s afraid of this and that when other kids can’t stop talking about it.